Dalas121/Heir_2_The_Throne/README.md

 - 1-skull difficulty.
 Rewards: companion Moremirmu

 S08a: Isle of the Damned, part 1 (unassigned)
 - 2-skull difficulty.
-Rewards: Thug, Footpad, Poacher
+Rewards: Thug, Poacher, access to northlands (via Elensefar Reef)
 - we learn that Harper is trapped inside those catacombs where Moremirmu used to be, setting up S08b (if the player chooses to go there)
 - need a good lore reason for the undead.
 Presumably the bandits have been living there peacefully since liberty, so the undead must be new
 	- maybe Harper awakened them from down in the catacombs, or maybe something else

 S08b: Isle of the Damned, part 2 (unassigned)
 - 2-skull difficulty.
-Rewards: companion Harper
+Rewards: Footpad, companion Harper
 - reference TRoW's vampire lady.
 Harper heard legends/rumors of someone like that, and came to see, inadvertantly awakening undead from the catacombs
 	- possibly motivated by Asheviere.
 Looking for a weapon, powerful magic, etc to use against her
 - need an older portrait